 KANSAS CITY, Mo. – Wondering when you can stop mowing your lawn this fall?
 Lawn experts say Mother Nature tells us when we reach the end of the grass-cutting season.

 Horticulture agent Dennis Patton, of the Johnson County K-State Research and Extension, said it all depends on weather patterns.

 Cool-season grasses stop growing when daytime high temperatures are consistently below 50 degrees.
 As of Oct.
-7, there are no locations in the United that have an average high temperature of less than 50 degrees.
-The closest is Yellowstone Lake, Wyoming, at 50.3 degrees.
+7, there were no locations in the U.S. that had an average-high temperature below 50 degrees.
+The closest was Yellowstone Lake, Wyoming, at 50.3 degrees.

 "It could be into mid-November," Patton said.

 Another consideration is that the lawn may not be growing, but mowing is an effective way to decrease the need for leaf raking.

 "We call it mulch-mowing.
 That is mowing frequently enough that the leaves are chopped and filter back into the lawn," Patton said.

 Patton said you can mow up to 6 inches (not all at once) of fallen leaves into healthy turf.